binh-ngo4705/Connect4-AI/README.md

 # Connect 4 with AI Opponent
-A two-player Connect 4 game built in Python with an optional AI opponent for CS 121.
+A two-player Connect 4 game built in Python with an optional AI opponent for CS 121 class.

 ## 🎮 Features
 - Two-player mode (alternating turns)